What is an Open Bite?

 An anterior open bite occurs when the upper and lower jaws’ incisors (front teeth) do not overlap.

 It can affect all front teeth or just a few teeth.
-Treatment is typically necessary because patients are unable to or have trouble tearing food with their front teeth.
-Speaking may also be difficult for some patients.
+Treatment is typically necessary because you may be unable to tear food with your front teeth.
+Speaking may also be difficult.

 Treatment can help reduce speech problems, but it is not guaranteed.
 This is because speech is established in early childhood, and it may not be possible if the permanent teeth have already grown in.